hyprland-community/hyprland-plugin-template/README.md

   For more info, see [hyprload docs](https://github.com/Duckonaut/hyprload#format)

 ## Building and testing
-After making sure you have defined `HYPRLAND_HEADERS` (you might need to do this *every time you open a new terminal* if you don't put it in your `.bashrc` or `.zshrc` or whatever), the steps to build are simple
+After having the headers available, the steps to build are simple

 ### Manually
 - `make`: This will build the `PLUGIN_NAME.so` file.